gramedia-digital-nusantara/midtranspay/readme.md

-# Veritrans VT-Direct API v2 Helper Library

-A Python Helper library for communicating with the Veritrans Payment Gateway.
+# Veritranspay

 [![Build Status](https://travis-ci.org/derekjamescurtis/veritranspay.svg?branch=master)](https://travis-ci.org/derekjamescurtis/veritranspay)
 [![Documentation Status](https://readthedocs.org/projects/veritranspay/badge/?version=latest)](https://readthedocs.org/projects/veritranspay/?badge=latest)

+A Python client library for communicating with the [Veritrans Payment Gateway](http://veritrans.co.id/).

+Please do note, this software is in very early stages of development.
+It's support for all the features provided by the Veritrans API is quite minimal.

+Also, absolutely EVERYTHING in the API is subject to change in early release versions (at least until 1.0), so make sure you have a good test suite before upgrading versions!

+Previous release versions will be maintained on PyPi, so make sure however you're specifying your requirements, that you're using an exact version and not just pulling the latest!

+If you're needing a specific feature, feel free to submit a new issue, or even better, a pull request!
+Before submitting code though, make sure it includes tests and documentation!

-## Current Support
+## Current Support (version 0.5)

-__NORMAL__ Credit Card charges via VT-Direct.
+- Submit Credit Card Charges (VTDirect)
+- Request Transaction Status
+- Cancel Transaction
+- Approve Challenged Transaction

 ## Roadmap